wakedeer/T1RandomCoffee/src/main/resources/message/match/skip.md

 🏁Okay\!
-We'll be back with a new match next week\! 🗓
+We''ll be back with a new match next week\! 🗓